veillette/opticsTextbook/content/Chap05Interference/Problems/InterferenceCoherenceExercise.md

 - **b)**
 Suppose that the sources are mutually incoherent.
-There distance is again 3 m and the centre wavelength is 3 m.
+There distance is again 3 m and the center wavelength is 3 m.
 What should be the perpendicular distance to the two sources of two points that have distance of 6 m when the degree of mutual coherence is 0.866.
 You may use the formula for quasi-monochromatic light.